- We are aiming to elect officers in a free and fair manner.

 - We should help candidates to engage better where we can.

-- All complaints must be submitted by completing the complaints form.
-Complaints submitted via email, social media or in person will not be accepted.
+- All formal complaints must be submitted using the online form at https://www.leicesterunion.com/surveys/electioncomplaintsform/.
+Complaints submitted via email or in person will not be accepted.

 - Complaints should state the rule/regulation that is been alleged to have been breached and include relevant evidence.
 It is important to note that the degree to which we are able to investigate complaints is affected by the quality of evidence submitted.